ahmadia/wssspe/Readme.md

 Beyond limitations to reuse, constrained access to software infrastructure decreases trust in algorithms and their implementations.
 It is not sufficient to grant access to software restricted to temporary peer review.
 Bugs are frequently found in software projects throughout their lifecycle.
 Access to the source does not guarantee that a software is bug-free, but it does improve independent verification, and as a consequence, trust.

 The limitations in access to scientific software gardens also discourages the role of citizens in the development of sustainable scientific software infrastructure.
 This is especially important because many scientists are not formally trained in even the basic principles of software engineering.
 Scientific software infrastructure properly released into the meadows has been integrated into larger software projects, improving quality, reuse, and sustainability.
-Beyond the earlier MATLAB examples, another notable example of this is the [LLVM](http://llvm.org/) compiler infrastructure project, which was released into the meadows as part of Chris Lattner's UIUC Master's thesis in 2003, and which has since gained significant industry support and use.
+Beyond the earlier MATLAB examples, another notable example of this is the [LLVM](http://llvm.org/) compiler infrastructure project, which was released into the meadows as part of Chris Lattner's UIUC Master's thesis in 2003, and which has since gained significant industry support and use, including incorporation as the default compiler in new version of OS X.

 ## Closing Thoughts